 True orthodontic emergencies are rare, but when they occur we are available to you.
 As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can't take care of yourself.
 We'll be able to schedule an appointment to resolve the problem or even see you after hours if necessary!
-We always have an assistant on call to address any after-hours concerns you may have.
-Simply listen to our voicemail recording at the office (706-387-0606) to obtain the number of the assistant on call for that month.
-If you do not have an emergency but need to schedule an appointment, please leave a detailed message on our office voicemail so that we can return your call as soon as possible at the start of the next business day.
+We always have an assistant on call to address after-hours emergencies.
+Simply call or text us at (762) 499-2636 to notify an assistant of your emergency.
+Someone will respond to your message by phone or text within 12 hours.
+If you do not have a true emergency but need to schedule an appointment to address a concern, please leave a detailed message on our office voicemail so that we can return your call at the start of the next business day.

-You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can get to our office.
+You might be surprised to learn that you may be able to solve many problems yourself temporarily until you can be seen at our office.

 When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chew.
 Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
 Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 You can also mix equal parts of liquid benadryl and Maalox, swish this mixture for one minute and spit it out.
 This becomes a healing "bandaid" for your mouth.
 Placing Orabase (found in a pharmacy) on the affected area may also help relieve discomfort.
 If the tenderness is severe, take Acetaminophen (Tylenol), Ibuprofen (Motrin, Advil) or whatever you normally take for headache or similar pain.